MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 ### Import a dialog

-You can import dialogs from one bot to another.
+You can import dialogs from one bot to another within your organization.
 This can be useful when you have a well-defined dialog in one bot that you want to quickly and easily reuse in a different bot.
 Note the following:

-* You can import a maximum of 10 dialogs at a time, from multiple bots.
+* You can import a maximum of 10 dialogs at a time from multiple bots.
 If you need to import more, you can repeat the process.
 * You can import dialogs of all types except [Fallback](conversation-builder-dialogs-fallback-dialogs.html) and [Disambiguation](conversation-builder-dialogs-disambiguation-dialogs.html).
 * You can import dialogs from the bots to which you have access in your organization.
-For example, you can’t import dialogs from a private bot that was created by another bot developer.
+For example, you can’t import dialogs from a bot that's owned by another bot developer and isn't [public](conversation-builder-bots-bot-basics.html#configure-bot-settings).
 * The following is imported:
     * All selected dialogs and the interactions therein.
     * All integrations referenced in the selected dialogs.
 * During the import:
     * The order of the interactions is maintained.
     * The assignments (IDs) of domains, intents, and entities are maintained.
-* If you import a dialog that uses a knowledge base integration, and that knowledge base is private to another, you can still use it in the bot, but you can't view or edit that knowledge base.
+* If you import a dialog that uses a knowledge base integration, and that knowledge base is owned by another bot developer and isn't [public](knowledge-base-knowledge-bases.html#configure-knowledge-base-settings), you can still use the integration in the bot, but you can't view or edit that knowledge base in the Knowledge Base application.

 {: .important}
 When you import dialogs, consider any dependencies across the dialogs.
 You might or might not want to import all referenced dialogs.